s-sandra/c-code/name-surfer/README.md

 # Name Surfer
 ## Description
-This program allows users to search for a specific name and display a visual representation of its popularity throughout the decades.
+This console program allows users to search for a specific name and display a visual representation of its popularity throughout the decades.
 It creates a linked list of the top 1000 baby names in the United States over the past century (1900 to 2010), using a text file containing data collected by the Social Security Administration.